bioexcel/qmmm_bpg/docs/system_preparation/selecting_qm_atoms.rst

 Creating the QM atoms list for CP2K
 -----------------------------------

-Creating a list of  QM atoms that can be read by CP2K can be done using vmd. (https://www.ks.uiuc.edu/Research/vmd/)
+Creating a list of  QM atoms that can be read by CP2K can be done using `VMD <https://www.ks.uiuc.edu/Research/vmd/>`_

 1) Open the entire system pdb file with ``vmd``.